guillempuche/effect_docs_for_chatgpt/README.md

-# Effect Documentation PDF Generator for ChatGPT
+# Effect Documentation PDF and Markdown Generator for ChatGPT

-This guide explains how to create a PDF from the Markdown documentation of the Effect Website, using the Deno PDF generator from your repository.
+This guide explains how to create a PDF or markdown file from the Effect documentation, README guides, and examples.

 ## Prerequisites